If you’re cruising in an inside cabin, these tips will help you make the most of your cruise cabin space.

 15. Make it “almost” a balcony

-Extra tip: Another item to remember for any cabin if your cruise approved power bar with extra outlets and USBs.
+Another item to remember for any cabin is a non surge protected power bar with extra outlets and USBs.

 I hope that this article was helpful, and has given you some ideas of how you can make the most of cruising in an inside cabin.